barterkamp/github-user-search-app/README.md

-# Frontend Mentor - Dictionary web app solution
+# Frontend Mentor - GitHub user search app solution

 This is a solution to
 the [GitHub user search app](https://www.frontendmentor.io/challenges/github-user-search-app-Q09YOgaH6)